WELCOME TO VOXTER OUTDOOR CENTRE

 Outdoor Space

-Voxter Outdoor Centre can sleep up to 24 people upstairs.
+Voxter Outdoor Centre can accommodate up to 24 guests in bunk beds located in the first-floor bedrooms.

-a pillow with protector and cover, and a bath towel.
+A bedding pack is available for hire at £20 per person per visit, which includes a duvet with cover, pillow with protector and cover, and a bath towel.

 There is a fully equipped kitchen.
 Adjacent to this is the dining room.
 This can double up as classroom or crafting area.
 There is a comfortable lounge which can also be used for indoor activities.